ManuelXDuval/paracelsus/README.md

 This repository is dedicated to the study of compounds with establised or presumptive therapeutic properties.

-- version#1: the OrangeBookDataCollection.R script loads the US FDA Orange Book Products table and returns a set (vector) of non-redundant ingredients.
-When invoked, the script downloads ~6MB amount of data to the local disk.
+- step#1: the OrangeBookDataCollection.R script loads the US FDA Orange Book Products table and returns a set (vector) of non-redundant ingredients.
+When invoked, the script downloads ~6MB amount of data to the local storage.

-- version#2: the NIH PubChem Compound DB is queried with the set of Orange Book Ingredient names and retrieve the PubChem compound CID attribute.
+- step#2: the NIH PubChem Compound DB is queried with the set of Orange Book Ingredient names.
+Tthe PubChem compound CID attributes is retrieved.

+-step#3: curating the current set of ingredients.